 Sciatica tingling is one of the most common neurological symptoms and is often present along with pain, numbness or weakness.
 Tingling describes the feeling of pins and needles or small electric shocks.
 Although not inherently painful, tingling is disconcerting and unpleasant.
 Tingling may lead to worse sciatica expressions over time.

 This essay will detail the meaning of tingling in relation to a sciatica condition.
 We will explore the various locations where tingling might occur, as well as the potential causes of pins and needles.

-Sciatica Tingling Diagnosis
+Diagnosis of Sciatica Tingling

 Most of the time, tingling is blamed on some spinal structure compressing one of the lower lumbar nerve roots which eventually make up the sciatic nerve.
 This is certainly possible, but is not the only process which can enact pins and needles and other sciatica sufferings.

 The most common diagnoses used to explain neurological compression include spinal stenosis or foraminal stenosis.
 These processes may occur in the lower back and affect the cauda equina within the central or foraminal canals.
 However, spinal stenosis can also enact similar symptoms, as well, even when it resides in the neck or thoracic region.

 In cases where a single pinched nerve is blamed for chronic tingling, patients are advised to be very wary.
 A truly compressed nerve structure will eventually stop signaling distress altogether.
 The resulting condition will be one of objective numbness, not ongoing tingling or pain.
 However, if the nerve is only partially compressed, then this may explain a nonstandard symptomatic pattern in some patients.

 Besides these spinal issues, the piriformis muscle can constrict the fully formed sciatic nerve deep inside the anatomy of the buttocks, causing tingling anywhere below the compressed nerve.
 Read more about saddle paresthesia, a potentially very serious symptom set that is usually enacted by cauda equina syndrome or extreme cervical spinal stenosis.
 Additionally, there are other nonstructural processes which can also enact pins and needles in the legs or feet, which will be detailed in the section below.

 Nonstructural Sciatica Tingling